Can You Plan to Continue Surfing During pregnancy?

 - Getting plenty of protein.
 (I’m pescatarian but the thought of fish and eggs makes me want to puke.
 A couple of times I had chicken and felt much better for it.
 I’m not saying you should compromise your values but do what it takes for your sanity.)

 Fear is also a consideration for surfing during pregnancy.
 Recently I was having a relatively good day.
 I took my big gun out on a big day at Sunset Beach.
 I think most of the apprehension I felt came from the fact that I’ve been injured all year and haven’t surfed anything that big in ages.
-But also there was a small voice in the back of my head saying, “What if you get held under and black out?
+But also there was a small voice in the back of my head saying, “What if you get held under and blackout?
 Would that hurt the baby?”
 Probably this is the voice of reason that has been strangely missing in me historically.
-It is this lack of inhibition which has allowed me to push past my comfort zone in dangerous situations.
+It is this lack of inhibition which had allowed me to push past my comfort zone in dangerous situations.
 It is also how I ended up injured.

 Will the daredevil streak in me change now that I’m going to be a mother?
 Possibly, but I’m okay with that.
 I want be a mom more than I want to be a big wave surfer.
 It’s a tradeoff and the choice is clear to me.
 As long as I can keep surfing, I don’t need to be surfing 40-foot waves, although I hope I will still want to.
 I didn’t always feel this way and trust me, I would not be having this child if I wasn’t prepared to give up what once was the most important thing in my life.